The Judds: Reunion shows

 In April 2011, the Judds began starring in their first reality series, The Judds, on OWN: Oprah Winfrey Network.
 The new series, which premiered April 10, follows the duo on their final concert tour and explores their mother-daughter relationship.

 In October 2017, the Judds reunited in order to appear at the "All in for the Gambler" concert, the final Nashville concert by Kenny Rogers which took place at the Bridgestone Arena and featured performances by many of Rogers' friends.
 Wynonna sang "You Turn The Light On" before Naomi joined her to perform "Back to the Well".

 Wynonna and Naomi Judd reunited for what would be their final performance together at the 2022 CMT Music Awards.
 They performed "Love Can Build a Bridge", from the Country Music Hall of Fame in Nashville.
 Kacey Musgraves introduced the performance.
 The performance marked the Judds' first nationally televised award show performance in more than twenty years.

 On April 11, 2022, the Judds' "The Final Tour" was announced with special guest Martina McBride, making 10 stops beginning on September 30.
-However, Naomi died by suicide on April 30, 2022, five months before the tour was scheduled to begin.
+However, Naomi died from a self-inflicted gunshot wound on April 30, 2022, five months before the tour was scheduled to begin.
 Honoring Wynonna and Ashley Judd's wishes for the medallion ceremony to continue in spite of their grief, the Judds were inducted into the Country Music Hall of Fame the day following Naomi's death.
 Despite Naomi's death, Wynonna announced that she would continue to tour under the name The Judds in late 2022 with Martina McBride, Kelsea Ballerini, Ashley McBryde, Faith Hill, Brandi Carlile, Little Big Town, and Trisha Yearwood.
+The tour was chronicled in the documentary Wynonna Judd: Between Heaven and Hell, which was released on April 26, 2023.

+The album A Tribute to The Judds was released on October 27, 2023.